 As cool and profitable as sourcing VA can be, it isn’t feasible for everyone.
 So, it is absolutely critical that you ask yourself the following questions before hiring anyone.

 1. Do you know enough about OA to instruct your VA as needed?

 Even if a VA has prior experience, that doesn’t mean their leads will be great.
 You need to have a strong enough understanding of the OA game to direct your employees as necessary.

-If you can’t source at least average levels on your own, you should consider investing in one of more of the following:
+If you can’t source at least average levels on your own, consider investing in one of more of: